p0sel0k/evolved.lua/MANUAL.md

 We'll cover the `evolved.set` and `evolved.get` functions in more detail later in the section about modifying operations.
 For now, let's just say that they are used to set and get components from entities through fragments.

 The main thing to understand here is that we can attach any data to any identifier using other identifiers.

+### Traits

-And yes, since fragments are just identifiers, we can use them as entities too!
+Since fragments are just identifiers, we can use them as entities too!
+Fragments of fragments are usually called `traits`.
 This is very useful for marking fragments with some metadata, for example.

 ```lua
 local evolved = require 'evolved'